IsraelVow/Health-Insurance-Cost-Analysis-Dashboard/Visualizations and Charts.md

 ![Doughnut Chart](https://i.imgur.com/sRRAEkX.png)

 **Description:**
 The Doughnut Chart displays the average cost of healthcare services based on the HMO category.
-It presents a clear comparison between the cost for healthcare services covered by Public HMOs and Private HMOs.
+It presents a clear comparison between the cost of healthcare services covered by Public HMOs and Private HMOs.
 The chart's segments represent different healthcare cost categories, providing a quick understanding of how costs are distributed for each HMO category.

 ## 3. Bar Chart: Top 3 Most Active HMOs